 Can Sobriety Be Fun?

 While many recovering addicts get tired of everyone telling them to “have a positive attitude” (as if this is easy), the triteness of this advice shouldn’t discount it.
-For the long-time addict or alcoholic, there’s something inherently noble and adventurous about getting sober, and sobriety can be fun if you think of it as fresh approach to life.
+For the long-time addict or alcoholic, there’s something inherently noble and adventurous about getting sober, and sobriety can be fun if you think of it as a fresh approach to life.
 Every day is new, and each day that you go without using drugs brings you into undiscovered territory.

 Of course, these positive thoughts aren’t going to prevent you from having those moments where thoughts of drinking creep into your mind.
 At these moments, it’s important to at least go through the motions of having fun.
 Many recovering alcoholics and addicts find that if they just keep moving forward during these moments, the cravings fade, and a good mood soon catches up.